Job Application Background Check Form Job Description CritiCall (PDF) CritiCall

 Residing within 50 Miles of Arenac County is preferred

-and background check will take up to 2 weeks to complete.
+Fill out the job application and background check form and e-mail them to - firstname.lastname@example.org or receive an application packet at Arenac County Central Dispatch.
+Reviewing of the application,and background check may take up to 2 weeks to complete.
 You will be notified if you have been accepted for testing and offered dates and times to test.
 Arenac Central uses CritiCall to test applicants.
 You will know on the day of testing if you have passed or failed.
 If you pass the testing, you will be contacted to set up an interview at a later date.

 If selected, you will be assigned to a Communications Training Officer (CTO) and receive training materials.
-Training can take up to 6 months to complete and is a minimum of 29 hours a week at the training wage of $11.50 an hour.
+Training can take up to 6 months to complete and is a minimum of 80 hours/bi-weekly at the training wage of $16.24 an hour.
 It is an extensive training program comparable to taking a college course that is broke down into sections with daily observation and written reports to keep you informed of your progress.
 During training you will be required to complete and pass Basic LEIN Certification - (Law Enforcement Information Network ) and a 40 Hour Basic Dispatcher Training through a certified program of the State 911 Committee (SNC).
 Attending these training's will require overnight stays.